dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 ### Explicit dependency resolution

-If your type only exposes a parameterless constructor, then Shell-based apps can't inject dependencies for you.
-Alternatively, if you don't use Shell (for example, implementing navigation manually without using routes) then you'll need to use explicit dependency resolution.
+A Shell-based app can't use constructor injection when a type only exposes a parameterless constructor.
+Alternatively, if your app doesn't use Shell then you'll need to use explicit dependency resolution.

 The dependency injection container can be explicitly accessed from an <xref:Microsoft.Maui.Controls.Element> through its [`Handler.MauiContext.Service`](xref:Microsoft.Maui.IMauiContext.Services) property, which is of type <xref:System.IServiceProvider>: